storesafe/android-sqlite-evcore-ndk-driver-free/README.md

 **NOTE:** This project references multiple subprojects, which may be resolved by: $ `make init` (as described below).

-**WARNING:** The reference handles that are returned by the `EVNDKDriver` library functions are raw C pointer values (with `0x100000000` added).
+**WARNING:** The reference handles that are returned by the `EVNDKDriver` library functions are raw C pointer values.
 If someone uses a reference handle that is not valid, or no longer valid with the `EVNDKDriver` library the behavior is undefined (may crash, for example).
 It is NOT recommended to use this API directly unless you really understand how this library works internally.

 ## SQLite build information